Spain and Portugal

-I’m now back from my trip to Spain and Portugal and thought I’d share a summary of our itinerary.
+We’re now back from our trip to Spain and Portugal so we thought we’d share a summary of our itinerary.
 We had 2 weeks and visited Spain’s 2 main cities, Madrid and Barcelona, then headed south to see the Andalusian cities before heading west for a taste of Portugal.

 Spain and Portugal Itinerary